clj-jgit/clj-jgit/README.md

 If you want to contribute just fork the repository, work on the code, cover it with tests and submit a pull request through Github.

-Any questions related about clj-jgit can be discussed in the [Google Group](https://groups.google.com/forum/#!forum/clj-jgit).
+Any questions related to clj-jgit can be discussed in the [Google Group](https://groups.google.com/forum/#!forum/clj-jgit).

 ## Caveat Windows Users